vkonst/then-lambda/README.md

 Moreover, the "middleware" behaviour (like the one in express.js) may easily be incorporated in the "chain", making the code cleaner and simpler.

 ## Usage
-As an example, consider a "web-hook" handler that, against an http(s) request, decrypts the data with AWS.KMS service, then queries some DB, then publishes a message on a queue with the AWS.IoT, and finally responds to the original http(s) request whether the data has been published.
+As an example, consider a "web-hook" handler that, against a http(s) request, decrypts the data with AWS.KMS service, then queries some DB, then publishes a message on a queue with the AWS.IoT, and finally responds to the original http(s) request whether the data has been published.
-Instead of being a "callback hell", the code may be as clean as:
+<br/>Instead of being a "callback hell", the code may be as clean as:
 ```javascript
 let ThenContext = require('../thenContext');